-Bhima Koregaon case trial process begins over four years after case was registered
+Bhima Koregaon case: NIA court begins hearing discharge applications of accused persons

 On Tuesday, a special National Investigation Court in Mumbai started hearing the discharge application filed by one of the accused persons, human rights activist Sudhir Dhawale.

-Along with Dhawale, Mahesh Raut, Anand Teltumbde, Jyoti Jagtap, Sudha Bharadwaj, Gautam Navlakha and Hany Babu, have filed discharge applications, according to Bar and Bench.
+Along with Dhawale, Mahesh Raut, Anand Teltumbde, Jyoti Jagtap, Sudha Bharadwaj, Gautam Navlakha and Hany Babu have filed discharge applications, according to Bar and Bench.

-At Tuesday’s hearing, Dhawale’s lawyers, advocates R Satyanarayanan and Neeraj Yadav, told the court that their client had been named in the case solely because he had called upon citizens to not vote for the Bharatiya Janata Party.
+At Tuesday’s hearing, Dhawale’s lawyers, advocates R Satyanarayanan and Neeraj Yadav, told the court that their client had been named in the case solely because he had called upon voters to not support the Bharatiya Janata Party.

 The lawyers added that Dhawale’s speech at the Elgar Parishad event, following which the caste violence sparked off, called for protecting democracy and for peaceful resistance.